News & Story Ideas

 5 Signs Your Chronic Pain Is the Product of Stress

-One in five adults in the U.S. suffers from chronic pain or illness that is “medically unexplained.”
-According to the latest research into neuroplastic symptoms, many of these symptoms are stress- or trauma-related and brain-generated.
-What are common signs that your chronic pain might be a neuroplastic symptom?
+One in six adults in the U.S. suffers from chronic pain or illness that is “medically unexplained.”
+According to the latest research into psychophysiologic disorders (PPD), many of these manifested symptoms are stress-related and brain-generated.
+What are the most common signs that your chronic pain might be related to a PPD?

-In 2023, opioids accounted for 81,083 of the 107,543 drug overdose deaths reported in the United States.
-The opioid crisis is a plague on modern health care, and much of its devastation is a result of patients being unable to find understanding or relief — including many who suffer from neuroplastic symptoms.
-Dr. Clarke explains the connection between neuroplastic conditions and the opioid crisis.
+In 2021, opioids accounted for over 80,000 of the drug overdose deaths reported in the United States.
+The opioid crisis is a plague on modern health care, and much of its strength originates from those patients unable to find understanding and relief — like those suffering from brain-generated symptoms.
+What is the exact connection between PPD diagnosis and the opioid crisis?

-The ATNS Conference is the world’s #1 gathering of professionals dedicated to ending neuroplastic pain and illness, and every one of its resources and events are open to the public.
-With presentations on everything from specific migraine diagnosis strategies to the latest discoveries in mind-body research, the Neuroplastic Symptoms Conference is a direct path to a new level of understanding of research and treatment into neuroplastic symptoms.
+The PPDA Conference is the world’s #1 gathering of PPD professionals, and every one of its resources and events are open to the public.
+With presentations on everything from specific migraine diagnosis strategies to the latest discoveries in mind-body research, the PPDA Conference is a direct path to a new level of understanding of psychophysiologic research and treatment.

 Pain Relief Psychotherapy: The Latest in Treatment for Chronic Pain

 In a study conducted at CU-Boulder in Colorado, nearly 98% of patients reported improvement when treating their chronic pain with “Pain Relief Psychotherapy.”
-This novel method involves the patient reframing their approach to their own pain signals. that involves the patient reframing their approach to their own pain signals.
-Such findings are very promising for patients who have seen little progress with traditional treatment.
+This therapy represents a novel method that involves the patient reframing their approach to their own pain signals, and such findings are very promising for patients who are seeing such little progress with traditional treatment.

 What Is Pain Relief Psychology?